 Splitting or Devaluing Are Common in Narcissistic Personality Disorder & Borderline Personality Disorders

-You are not disordered, so of course you will not be able to make sense of a narcissist’s discard phase.
+You are not disordered, so you will not be able to make sense of a narcissist’s discard phase.
 Just know that you can heal with distance, time, and therapy.
-Experienced trauma therapists may be able to help you process just how abnormal the situation really was.
-An attorney with experience in divorcing a narcissist can help you redirect the blame to the narcissist, and help you understand that although people can fall out of love, it doesn’t happen so abruptly and silently, as it does in a marriage to a narcissist.
+Experienced trauma therapists may be able to help you process just how abnormal the situation was.
+An attorney with experience divorcing a narcissist can help you redirect the blame to the narcissist and help you understand that although people can fall out of love, it doesn’t happen so abruptly and silently as it does in a marriage to a narcissist.